“Sometimes process owners are surprised by their own data.”

-As a specialist in process mining, Henny is responsible for the technical implementation of Signavio Process Intelligence, and helping customers with process analysis.
+As a specialist in process mining, Henny is responsible for the technical implementation of SAP Signavio Process Intelligence, and helping customers with process analysis.
 Henny holds a Masters in Data Science, and is experienced in the implementation of IT transformation projects.
 In the following interview, she’ll tell us what Process Mining initiatives are all about.

 Process analysis which is supported by data enables a fact-based discussion.
 Therefore process mining builds a bridge between employees, process experts and management.
 This helps avoid siloed thinking, as well as enabling transparent design of handovers and process steps which cross departmental boundaries within an organization.

 Every organization is different and brings with it a variety of process-related questions.
 Yet some patterns are usually repeated.
 For example, we have customers who introduce data supported process analysis as part of a business transformation.
 The challenge with such a project lies in harmonizing processes from fragmented sectors and regional locations.
 Here it helps enormously to base actions on data and statistics from the respective processes, instead of relying on the instincts and estimations of individuals.

 It can happen that process owners are surprised by their own data, for example, if they overestimate their process performance beforehand.
 In this case it’s helpful to examine the reasons for the discrepancies in process behavior together with the potential for optimization.
 The solutions are usually easier than you’d think.
 In one scenario for example, simply changing the priority of certain activities already made quite a difference!